magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 learning how to introduce unit testing in your CLJ/CLJS mixed project.

 In this tutorial, our objective is to progressively reduce as much as possible the number of manual steps.
-We'll end up with a kind of live development environment that will satisfying Bret Victor's Immediate Feedback Principle and also enable a TDD workflow. reduce as much as possible the number of manual steps.
-While doing that, we'll end up with a kind of live development environment which, while satisfying Bret Victor's Immediate Feedback Principle, will also enable a TDD workflow.
+We'll end up with a kind of live development environment that will satisfying Bret Victor's Immediate Feedback Principle and also enable a [TDD][9] workflow. reduce as much as possible the number of manual steps.
+While doing that, we'll end up with a kind of live development environment which, while satisfying Bret Victor's Immediate Feedback Principle, will also enable a [TDD][9] workflow.

 ## Testing task